cenkbilgen/xc-screenshot/README.md

 #### 1. Build and run the server locally

 The server is written in Go.
 To build it you need the Go compiler, then just `go build ./http_upload.go`.
 This will create the `http_upload` binary.
+Alternatively download the pre-built binary for macOS under releases.

 Run the binary from the directory you want the screenshots saved.